 Some processes of the competition may be filmed, and entering the competition constitutes agreement for a portrait to be included in such filming, whether broadcast or not.
 Artists will be credited for the use of their work, wherever practicable.

 It is also a condition on entering the competition that the artist agrees that visitors to the Scottish Arts Club are permitted to take photographs of their work for personal, non-commercial use during the run of the exhibition.
-The Scottish Arts Club will install notices indicating that photography is permitted provided it is for personal, non-commercial use but will not be responsible if any images of the work taken during exhibition are exploited commercially.

 Rules applying to fine art entries only